Skip to content

 System messages

-To warn users of downtime, unstable solutions, long phone queues or other special situations, we use system messages.
+These messages allows us to warn our users of downtime, unstable solutions, long phone queues or other special situations.

 When to use

-• We always publish a system message when there are technical errors or instabilities on our websites.
+• We always publish a system message when there are technical errors or instabilities on our websites or in the Gjensidige app.

 • Consider the need to provide information and reduce queues on customer service, e.g. airline strikes or extreme weather.